 Blood Ketone Meter or Breath Monitor Which is Best To Test Levels?

 There are several types of ketone meters available that monitor ketosis and test blood ketone levels.
 They measure ketone levels in different ways.

 The difference is that some are more accurate than others and some more convenient than others.

 Below we discuss several types of ketone meters to monitor ketosis that are currently available.
 Some monitor glucose as well as test blood ketone levels, and others measure the breath ketone by-product “acetone.”

-More recently the popular Keto Mojo Ketone Meter brand has come out with an easy to apply Bluetooth connectivity and a free app also.
+More recently, the popular Keto Mojo Ketone Meter brand has come out with an easy to apply Bluetooth connectivity (now integrated within the unit) and a free app also.